Tips and suggestions for the year ahead with SEO trends 2015

 As was the case in 2014, SEO in 2015 will continue to see social media flare up in SEO talk.
 With many search engines not commuting to using social signals in their algorithm, 2015 may be the year in which all this changes.
 If/when this happens social media may become a significant contributor to overall SEO success.

 More than just Google

 2014 saw a couple of changes in the online search world and 2015 will see even more action.
 All the hype in 2014 was largely due to Firefox signing a deal with Yahoo as their default browser.
 With Safari search’s deal with Apple coming to an end you can expect to see some more activity.
-There have also been rumors of Apple developing their own search engine, which may cause a stir in the search and SEO field in the year to come.
+There have also been rumours of Apple developing their own search engine, which may cause a stir in the search and SEO field in the year to come.

 Savvy Sprout is a full service marketing company based in Cape Town that gives businesses of all sizes the expertise, tools and knowledge they need to succeed in an increasingly competitive online market.
 Being specialists in the SEO environment Savvy Sprout is able to provide search engine optimisation services that are in line with current standards and regulations – giving you peace of mind that results will be natural.